 - We will prepare the medical care program and translate medical records into German.
 You do not have to undergo previously performed diagnostic tests.

-- We will provide communication with the hospital after the completion of treatment in Germany.
+- We will provide communication with the hospital after completing treatment in Germany.

 - We will buy medicines in Germany and forward them to your native country.

-- We will help you keep in touch with the hospital after hip replacement in Germany.
+- We will help you keep in touch with the hospital after your hip replacement in Germany.